 A chic rock 'n' roll Brooklyn wedding #Wedding Porn#BIPOC#birdcage veil#brooklyn#new york#place cards#rock 'n' roll wedding#tattooed bride#tattooed groom#transportation Updated Oct 12 2015 (Posted Feb 20 2013) Catherine Clark bijouxandbits Photos by: Le Image Nicki and Chris had their wedding at My Moon, an industrial space in Williamsburg, Brooklyn.
 They arrived in a trolley for the gorgeous rooftop ceremony, and then brought the party inside to rock the night away.
 With musical touches like a cymbal guest book, musical notes place cards, and vinyl centerpieces, they were the rock stars of the night.
 Le Image clued us in to the awesomeness with their amazing photos.
 Related Post Asa & Ben's "rock and roll" pinball cheeseburger family wedding Let's just see what might make you excited about this wedding: bacon chocolate cupcakes, heavy metal-meets-roller derby, kids vows AND rings, a Spider-Man pinball machine...
-Read more Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Offer your guests customized event wristbands NEXT Why I'm giving all my wedding guests +1s Show/Hide comments [ 2 ] I just went to a wedding at the Knitting Factory in Brooklyn last month, and it reminds me a lot of this wedding.
+Read more Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Offer your guests customized event wristbands NEXT Why I'm giving all my wedding guests +1s Show/Hide comments [ 2 ] I just went to a wedding at the Knitting Factory in Brooklyn last month, and it reminds me a lot of this wedding.
 Love these types of gigs—so unique and fun!
 And what a gorgeous bride.
 Reply HI!
 I'm getting married at Hard Rock Punta Cana, and we are doing the drum cymbal guest book too!!!!
 My question is, do you know what kind of marker you used??
 I've tried a couple different kinds but they all smudge.
 Thanks!!!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.